shaillimahajan1/retail-ecommerce-analytics-portfolio/README.md

   sharp apparent "drop" near year-end this wasn't a real decline, it was caused by missing 2018 data being blended with complete years (2016/2017) in the same chart.
 Verified by adding a year slicer and checking years separately.
+- **Category averages can mask outlier products:** A category-level average sell-through rate (e.g., 73% for Beauty) can hide individual products performing far below or above that average (e.g., a 30% sell-through product within the same category) — aggregates are a starting point for investigation, not a final answer.

 ## About Me